qkitgroup/tip/README.md

   * PID control of the temperature
   * several drivers for resistance bridges
   * easy use of calibration tables
+  * integrates well with QKIT
+  * GUI for display and control of the temperatures
   * entirely written in python, only few external dependencies.
-  * GUI for display and control of the temperatures

 Installation:
 ===
-  * requrements: a recent python3 installation with scipy and zmq.
-Some drivers need extra modules.
+  * requrements: A recent python3 installation with *scipy* and *zmq*, the gui is based on *pyqt5* and *pyqtgraph*.
+  * some drivers need extra modules
   * clone TIP to an appropriate directory
   * copy *settings.cfg* to *settings_local.cfg* and make changes there
-  * start the tip server by changing into the tip directory and *python3 tip.py*
+  * start the tip server by changing into the tip directory and execute *python3 tip.py*

 Authors: